Stolon development more prominent in some genotypes. (cv. Capella with B. insculpta invading from right)

-Responds to both nitrogen and phosphorous on very infertile soils, but only at moderately low levels, probably of the order of 10-20 kg/ha P and 50-100 kg/ha N.
+Responds to applications of moderately low levels of both nitrogen and phosphorus on very infertile soils, of the order of 10‒20 kg/ha P and 50‒100 kg/ha N.

 Forms dense sward and can suppress associated species.
 Companion species must be equally tolerant of heavy grazing.

-Legumes: Centrosema pascuorum , Chamaecrista rotundifolia , Lotononis bainesii , Stylosanthes guianensis var. intermedia, S. hamata , S. scabra .
+Legumes: Centrosema pascuorum, Chamaecrista rotundifolia, Listia bainesii, Stylosanthes guianensis var. intermedia, S. hamata, S. scabra.

-Main diseases in cultivation are rust caused by Puccinia duthiae and ergot caused by Claviceps pusilla.
-A smut caused by Sporisorium sp., and other fungal diseases caused by Balansia sclerotica, Claviceps purpurea, Physoderma bothriochloae, Puccinia cesatii, P. erythroaeensis, P. pusilla, Sphacelotheca tenuis, Ustilago bothrioch-loae, and Uromyces andropogonis-annulati have also been reported on B. pertusa .
+Main diseases in cultivation are leaf rust caused by Puccinia duthiae and ergot caused by Claviceps pusilla.
+Cultivars vary in their susceptibility to leaf rust.
+A smut caused by Sporisorium sp., and other fungal diseases caused by Balansia sclerotica, Claviceps purpurea, Physoderma bothriochloae, Puccinia cesatii, P. erythroaeensis, P. pusilla, Sphacelotheca tenuis, Ustilago bothriochloae, and Uromyces andropogonis-annulati have also been reported on B. pertusa.

-B. pertusa is a very successful coloniser due to its tolerance of low fertility soils and regular defoliation, the ability to produce significant yields of seed, and strong stolon development.
+B. pertusa is a very successful coloniser due to its tolerance of low fertility soils and regular defoliation, strong stolon development, the ability to produce significant yields of seed, and the ease of transfer of the fluffy seed by livestock and machinery.
 Early flowering types are generally the most aggressive in this regard.
-Fluffy seeds adhere to animal fur.

 Considered a weed of pastures in some areas, although usually a symptom of declining fertility and excessive grazing.

 Quality declines with age and more rapidly with the onset of flowering.
-CP levels in young leaf may be of the order of 12%, and P, 0.2%, with 70% IVDMD .
-In a mature stand with large numbers of inflorescences, corresponding values are more of the order of 3 or 4 %, 0.05% and 45%.
+CP levels in young leaf may be of the order of 12%, and P, 0.2%, with 70% IVDMD.
+In a mature stand with large numbers of inflorescences, corresponding values are more of the order of 3 or 4%, 0.05% and 45%, respectively.

 Well eaten when young and leafy.
 Hayed off material retains its quality and is eaten during the dry season.
 The yield is low but bluegrass hay is well eaten by cattle and horses.

-Generally low yielding at 1-5 t/ha DM, because of the environment in which it mostly grows - poor soils and low rainfall .
-However, with dry season irrigation, it is capable of producing 15 t/ha DM.
+Generally low yielding at 1‒5 t/ha DM, because of the environment in which it mostly grows - poor soils and low rainfall.
+However, with dry season irrigation, it is capable of producing up to 15 t/ha DM.

 80‒140 kg LWG /hd/yr with 1.3‒0.7 steers/ha.

-2n = 40, 50, 60.
+2n = mostly 40 (tetraploid), occasionally 60 (hexaploid).
 Generally considered apomictic, although sexual reproduction demonstrated in some tetraploid ecotypes.